misael-diaz/sonic-infinite-scroller-game-dev/README.md

 My drive is not to build a game because I like games but to build a game because I want to get the experience of writing code in an area outside of my field of expertise.
-And also because there are no games that interest me right now, so instead of investing some of my free time on playing games I rather invest that time in building a game.
+And also because there are no games that interest me right now, so instead of investing some of my free time on playing games I rather invest that time in building a game and learn something useful.
+Developing a game basically from the ground up without relying on (game-dev) frameworks is challenging and that is something that I wanted to do for a long time to test myself.

 ## Credits